-These grants are intended to provide an incentive to families to make at least a one-year commitment to live in lower Manhattan, recognizing that keeping and attracting families is crucial to the stability and vitality of lower Manhattan.
-In addition, these grants are intended to compensate such families for the extra expenses they incurred or will incur because of the continuing effects of the September 11, 2001 disaster.
-These grants are expected to be reasonably commensurate with the extra reasonable and necessary personal, living, or family expenses that grant recipients have incurred or will incur as a result of the September 11, 2001 disaster, from the time they commenced residing in Zone 1, Zone 2, or Zone 3 through the first anniversary after the grant is made, excluding personal, living, or family expenses that are reimbursed from other sources, including FEMA and private insurance.
+These grants were intended to provide an incentive to families to make at least a one-year commitment to live in lower Manhattan, recognizing that keeping and attracting families was crucial to the stability and vitality of lower Manhattan.
+In addition, these grants were intended to compensate such families for the extra expenses they incurred or would have incurred because of the continuing effects of the September 11, 2001 disaster.
+These grants were expected to be reasonably commensurate with the extra reasonable and necessary personal, living, or family expenses that grant recipients had incurred as a result of the September 11, 2001 disaster, from the time they commenced residing in Zone 1, Zone 2, or Zone 3 through the first anniversary after the grant was made, excluding personal, living, or family expenses that were reimbursed from other sources, including FEMA and private insurance.

-- 8. Eligible rental units and owner occupied housing within Zone 1 whose household includes one or more children under age 18 at the date of their application will be eligible for an additional family grant of \$1,500.
-One grant will be made per housing unit.
+- 8. Eligible rental units and owner occupied housing within Zone 1 whose household included one or more children under age 18 at the date of their application were eligible for an additional family grant of \$1,500.
+One grant was made per housing unit.
 The additional eligibility criteria for these grants are described in Item 10. - 9.
-Eligible rental units and owner occupied housing within Zone 2 and Zone 3 whose household includes one or more children under age 18 at the date of their application will be eligible for an additional family grant of \$750.
-One grant will be made per housing unit.
+Eligible rental units and owner occupied housing within Zone 2 and Zone 3 whose household included one or more children under age 18 at the date of their application were eligible for an additional family grant of \$750.
+One grant was made per housing unit.
 The additional eligibility criteria for these grants are described in Item 10. - 10.
-To be eligible for the family grants described in Items 8 & 9, all applicants must meet the following criteria: - The unit must be occupied by the applicant and the identified child(ren) and the applicant must comply with one of the following four options:

-- The applicant must have entered into at least a two-year lease commencing prior (a) to June 1, 2002 and ending on or after May 31, 2003; or - (b) The applicant must have entered into at least a one-year lease commencing on or after June 1, 2002 and on or before May 31, 2003; or - Existing owners must agree to remain for at least one year after June 1, 2002; or (c) - (d) New owners who purchase on or after June 1, 2002 and on or before May 31, 2003 must agree to remain for at least one year.
+To be eligible for the family grants described in Items 8 & 9, all applicants had to meet the following criteria: - The unit must have been occupied by the applicant and the identified child(ren) and the applicant had to comply with one of the following four options: - (a) The applicant had to have entered into at least a two-year lease commencing prior to June 1, 2002 and ending on or after May 31, 2003; or - (b) The applicant had to have entered into at least a one-year lease commencing on or after June 1, 2002 and on or before May 31, 2003; or - (c) Existing owners had to agree to remain for at least one year after June 1, 2002; or - (d) New owners who purchased on or after June 1, 2002 and on or before May 31, 2003 had to agree to remain for at least one year.